 Cognitive control refers to the set of processes by which we direct our actions toward a specific goal.
 At the most basic level, control processes allow us to translate a presented stimulus into an appropriate motor action.
 However, these processes and representations quickly become more complex when trying to understand more involved behaviors such as learning peoples names or watching and understanding films.

-I am broadly interested in high-level aspects of perceptual decision-making.
+I work on the high-level aspects of perceptual decision making.
 My research attempts to elucidate the brain mechanisms that influence what we perceive, as well as build computational models that explain current findings and lead to novel testable predictions.
-Specific topics include: the role of the prefrontal cortex in modulating the perceptual process, the computational principles behind attention and expectation, the mechanisms that allow us metacognitive insight into the accuracy of our perceptual decisions, and Bayesian models of perception as inference.
+Specific areas of emphasis include visual metacognition, neural network models of vision, high-level processes like expectation and attention, and the role of large-scale brain networks in cognition.

 My area of expertise is in the cognitive neuroscience of aging.
 My specialties include the application of functional and structural neuroimaging methods to understand cognitive and brain aging as well as behavioral endocrinology.
 I have devoted much of my career to the study of the effects of steroid hormones on behavior and brain function.
 Among my contributions to this field are studies assessing the effect of gonadal steroids on spatial cognition, hemispheric asymmetry and interhemispheric communication.